newrelic/newrelic-quickstarts/README.md

 - This process is similar for all other entity directories.
 Also, if you don't want to create entities for a given type, delete the corresponding directory.

-    > **Note:**  When adding alerts to your quickstart, [using NerdGraph](#using-nerdGraph-for-existing-alerts) can assist you with adding existing alert configurtions to your yaml files.
+- When adding alerts to your quickstart, [using NerdGraph](https://developer.newrelic.com/contribute-to-quickstarts/query-alerts-for-quickstart/) can assist you with adding existing alert configurtions to your yaml files.

 5. In your quickstart's root directory, you'll find a `config.yml` file where you can configure your quickstart.
 Refer to our [Contributing Guide](./CONTRIBUTING.md) for more details on quickstart configurations.